 Introduction

 Economic resources might be seen as central indicators for life chances.
-Therefore, the distribution of resources does not only matter regarding inequality of consumption, but also regarding health and even life expectancy.
+Therefore, the distribution of resources does not only matter regarding inequality of consumption, but also regarding health status and even life expectancy.
 Considering the rising economic inequality in the majority of western countries over the last decades (OECD 2008, OECD 2011, Gornick and Jäntti 2013, Salverda et al. 2014) it is not surprising that concerns about the widening gap between rich and poor are more and more expressed by global leaders (World Economic Forum, 2013).
 Although inequality rose not uniform, a common pattern seems to be identifiable, which is generally described as the “hollowing of the middle class” (Alderson and Doran, 2013).
 Households are moving towards the top and the bottom of the distribution.
 This is especially problematic as the middle class stands at the core of western democracies or, as it is stated by Stiglitz (2012, 117) that by hollowing the middle class, “our democracy is being put at peril.”

 Given the importance of the subject, a constant reflection on reliability of empirical data seems appropriate.
 On the one hand, Atkinson (2013) observes improved methods regarding household surveys, the core sources of inequality research.
 On the other hand, the labor intensive and expensive surveys are subject to budget cuts around the world and they suffer from low response rates, which affect the assessment of inequality undisputedly.
 Korinek et al. (2006) showed for example, that the probability to respond in a survey is highly driven by the position in the income distribution, leading to an overrepresentation of middle income households.
 These concerns have led to the search of alternative data sources that can supplement the established survey data studies.
 The technological progress and the modernization of public administration have led to several inequality relevant administrative registers like personal income or social benefit records.
 Especially interesting is tax data, because records reach relatively far back in time.
 Already Kuznets (1955) used tax data to examine the relationship between economic growth and the distribution of personal incomes.
 Then, it took several decades until Piketty (2001, 2003) and Piketty and Saez (2003) made the use of tax data fashionable again.
 Following Piketty’s approach, studies have been conducted in several countries (Atkinson and Piketty, 2007, 2010).
 Today, all existing top income tax statistics based time series are collected and accessible through the world top incomes database, some of which date back to the beginning of the 20th century (Alvaredo et al., 2014).